 The updated Cordero resource estimate presented was prepared under the direction of Herb Welhner (SME registered member #3434330), Vice President of IMC, who is a qualified person under NI 43-101.
 IMC has utilized updated metal price projections, estimated metallurgical recoveries, production and processing cost estimates from M3 Engineering & Technology ("M3"), Tucson, Arizona.
 The 2018 Cordero PEA supersedes the 2013 PEA update, which was written before Levon consolidated the current 100% ownership of all claims in the district to complete 2014 drilling and a 2014 resource update (news release of October 20, 2014).
 The 2018 PEA includes the 2018 resource and re-evaluates the Cordero Project in the context of a long-term silver, zinc, lead, gold project designed to world standards.

 The 2018 PEA includes a refined geologic model, the updated 2018 Mineral Resource estimate, updated process recovery, and revised mining and processing costs.
 The tailings disposal facilities remain unchanged.
-While a portion of the data generated for the 2013 PEA Update study provided support for some of the assumptions incorporated into the 2018 PEA, the mining, processing, geotechnical, hydrological, social, and capital and operating cost parameters are revised and reported in the 2018 PEA report (which will be available for public viewing within 45 days of the March 5, 2018 News Release.
+While a portion of the data generated for the 2013 PEA Update study provided support for some of the assumptions incorporated into the 2018 PEA, the mining, processing, geotechnical, hydrological, social, and capital and operating cost parameters are revised and reported in the 2018 PEA report.

 The Cordero resource, located on just one of the property's eight large-scale targets, now ranks amongst the world's largest silver resources.

 A successful Preliminary Economic Assessment (PEA), updated in April 2018, has established Cordero's potential economic viability.

 As noted in the PEA: "The project, as it is currently scoped, is